izisopou/READMEs/README_edmpickevents.txt

 ********* Instructions on how to run pickevents *********

-In order to create a MiniAOD root file (to be used as input for fireworks) do as follows:
+In order to create a MiniAOD (or AOD) root file (to be used as input for fireworks) do as follows:

 cd in a CMSSW